Aller au contenu principal

 Tense“l'ont appris”, not “savaient” · “savaient” describes an ongoing state (they had known for a while).
 Here it’s the moment they found out, so passé composé.

-Not a score, a real explanation, on every single text.
+Not a score - a real explanation, every time you write.

 📝